 How to calculate SST in Excel

-SST, or Total Sum of Squares, is a measure of the total variability in a dataset.
-It’s commonly used in statistical analysis.
+The Total Sum of Squares (SST) is a key measure in statistical analysis, representing the total variability in a dataset.
+It’s a fundamental component used in assessing the fit of statistical models, such as in regression analysis.

 Here’s how to calculate SST in Excel: